-- Check oil levels regularly to identify any sudden drops that may be the result of a leak.
-An oil tank monitor allows you to easily check oil levels, there are even apps (such as http://www.oilpal.com) that send you automatic alerts on low levels or sudden drops.
+- Check oil levels regularly to identify any sudden drops which could mean there is a leak.
+An oil tank gauge allows you to easily check oil levels and tank monitoring devices (such as http://www.oilpal.com) send you automatic alerts on low levels or sudden drops.

-- The first sign that you have leak is likely to be a strong smell of oil.
-If you do suffer from a leak it is important that you (safely) take reasonable precautions to prevent damage to your property and the environment.
+- The first sign that you have a leak is likely to be a strong smell of oil.
+If you do have a leak, it is important that you (safely) take reasonable precautions to prevent damage to your property and the environment.

 - Make sure anyone in your property or your housekeeper knows how to isolate the tank to stop the oil flow, label valves so that it’s clear to others.

 - Try to prevent the spill from soaking into the ground and watercourse by using sand or soil to absorb the heating oil, don’t try to wash away the oil.

 - If you are unable to repair the source of the leak and there is still oil in the tank, contact your supplier to drain the remaining oil.

 - To report an oil spill or leak, contact the Environment Agency’s 24-hour emergency hotline on 0800807060.
 You can also download a guide to looking after an oil tank and preventing pollution from the Environment Agency here(PDF)